 The project site is on an existing school campus.
-The project would not increase enrollment at the school or change its basic function.
-Therefore, there would be no changes in land use or in noise compatibility due to project implementation.
+The project will not increase enrollment at the school or change its basic function.
+Therefore, there will be no changes in land use or in noise compatibility due to project implementation.
+Changes in land use compatibility would be less than significant.
 No mitigation would be required.